Layan-khalil/100-AI-APP/README.md

 # 🚀 50 AI Products

-**An ongoing experiment in building, shipping, and learning from AI-powered products.**
+**An ongoing experiment in finding problems, building solutions, sharing them publicly, and learning in the open.**

 This repository documents an ongoing challenge to build and ship **50 AI-powered products**.

-It originally started as a **50-day challenge** — one product per day — but evolved into an ongoing product-building experiment focused on **problem discovery, rapid execution, real-world testing, and continuous learning**.
+It originally started as a **50-day challenge** — one product per day — but evolved into an ongoing product-building experiment focused on **problem discovery, rapid execution, public experimentation, and continuous learning**.

 The goal is no longer simply to complete a number within a deadline.

 It is to develop the ability to repeatedly move from:

-**Problem → Idea → Product → Implementation → Feedback → Learning**
+**Problem → Idea → Solution → Product → Feedback → Learning**

-> **Build fast.
-Ship early.
+> **Find problems.
+Build solutions.
+Ship publicly.
 Learn continuously.**

 ---